CanonicalLtd/maas-docs/src/en/installconfig-images-import.md

 ![image](./media/import-images.png)

 A message will appear to indicate that the import process has started.
-Depending on available bandwidth, any warnings about the lack of images will eventually disappear once the download has finished.

 ## Using a local mirror